 Konstantin’s forces repeatedly attack the Remnant, believing them to be heretics and justifying the slaughter as God’s will.
 However, Lara discovers that Ana is dying and has been manipulating her brother to find the Divine Source and save her.

-However, Konstantin has been aware of Jonah’s presence and let him go free in the hopes that he would lead them to Lara.
-Trinity then attacks and take Jonah and the Atlas.
+However, Konstantin is aware of Jonah’s presence and lets him go free in the hopes that he will lead them to Lara.
+Trinity then attacks and takes Jonah and the Atlas.
 Lara goes after Trinity and tries to rescue Jonah, but before she can free him, Konstantin stabs him and escapes.
 Lara takes Jonah to Jacob, who miraculously heals Jonah.
 Jacob then admits that he is the deathless Prophet himself.